PTsolvers/FastIce.jl/GeoData/README.md

 The `geom_select` function takes as argument the glacier `SGI_ID` and the corresponding name `name`.
 As keyword args, one can modify `padding`, and switch-off viualisation `do_vis=false` or saving `do_save=false`.
 Type `? geom_select` in the REPL for more details.

 ### Data extraction
+The [data_extraction3D.jl](data_extraction3D.jl) script contains two functions to extracts geadata from:
+1. the previous step, see `extract_geodata` function;
+2. Reading in NetCDF files from BedMachine, see `extract_bm_data` function.
+See [this section](#bedmachine-greenland-and-antarctica-data) for additional details.

-The [data_extraction.jl](data_extraction.jl) function extracts geadata and returns bedrock and surface elevation maps, spatial coords and bounding-box rotation matrix, taking as input the ice thickness and bedrock elevation data generated in the previous step.
+These functions return bedrock and surface elevation maps, spatial coords and bounding-box rotation matrix, taking as input the ice thickness and bedrock elevation data.
+Type `? extract_geodata` or `? extract_bm_data` in the REPL for more details.

 This step outputs an HDF5 file conataining, e.g., the following fields to be further used as input for numerical simulation:
 ```julia-repl